 In 1772 Governor Thomas Hutchinson appointed Cushing to succeed his father as a justice of the Superior Court of Judicature.
 The timing of the appointment propelled Cushing into the vortex of the controversy over payment of judicial salaries.
 The Townsend Act of 1767 had shifted payment of provincial governors' salaries from province to Crown, to protect them against risk of retaliation by the provincial assemblies.
-This had caused great discontent in Massachusetts, and the rumor that the Crown now proposed also to pay the salaries of the judges of the Superior Court generated intense protest.

-The controversy dragged on through 1773 and into 1774, at which time the provincial assembly demanded that the judges declare themselves one way or the other on the issue.
+This had caused great discontent in Massachusetts, and the rumor that the Crown now proposed also to pay the salaries of the judges of the Superior Court generated intense protest.7 assembly demanded that the judges declare themselves one way or the other on the issue.
 Cushing elected to take his salary from the assembly.
 This proved critical to his career, for he was the only one of all the royal judges in the province to be reappointed to the Superior Court of Judicature following the American Revolution.